 The sheriff shall be the custodian of the books other than record books belonging to the county, and he shall keep the Mississippi Department Reports, census reports, statutes of the state, the "Mississippi Reports," digests, and legislative journals assigned to his county in a suitable and safe bookcase in the courtroom of the courthouse.

-The Chief Deputy is responsible for the daily operations of the Sheriff's Department.
+The George County Sheriff's Office Chief Deputy Ronnie Castille, is responsible for the daily operations of the Sheriff's Department.
 The Chief Deputy is responsible to the Sheriff to plan, organize, implement, administer and evaluate all operations, to ensure continuous leadership and consistent administrative procedures within the department.
 The Chief Deputy assumes the duties, responsibilities and authority of the Sheriff in the Sheriff's absence.

 Contact Administration Division @